 My solution?
 Make them healthier.

-Despite their exotic appearance, these muffins are actually super simple once you get your beets pureed, requiring just one bowl and 30 minutes to prepare.
+Despite their intense appearance, these muffins are actually super simple once you get your beets puréed, requiring just one bowl and 30 minutes to prepare.
 And the ingredients are simple and wholesome:

 salt & baking soda

 & dairy-free chocolate chips